harshi-kaushik/Restaurant-Review/README.md

 Restaurant Review Model

 What we want to achieve?
-Let's say we have 1000s of restaurant reviews and we want to ML model to tell us that this is a positive review or a negative review.
+Let's say we have 1000s of restaurant reviews and we want to have a ML model to tell us that this is a positive review or a negative review.

 Steps performed: